- Home

 Please refer to the following document for information about home to school transport: Home to school transport: information for parents, carers and students

 All lockers in the Academy are managed by an external company, Secure Locker Rentals.
-Bookings for our 2025 Year 7 cohort are scheduled to open in Term 6.
+Bookings for our 2026 Year 7 cohort are scheduled to open on Thursday 2nd July in Term 6.

 If you have any questions, please do not hesitate to contact Secure Locker Rentals directly or Year7Transition@beacon-academy.org.